LiskArchive/lisk-core/docs/CONTRIBUTING.md

-# Contributing to Lisk Core Qa External
+# Contributing to Lisk Core

 First off, thanks for taking the time to contribute! :raised_hands:

-The following is a set of guidelines for contributing to Lisk Core Qa External, which are hosted in the [LiskHQ Organization](https://github.com/LiskHQ) on GitHub.
+The following is a set of guidelines for contributing to Lisk Core, which are hosted in the [LiskHQ Organization](https://github.com/LiskHQ) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.